RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

     public string?
 DeprecationMessage { get; set; }         // Why deprecated and what to use instead }
 ```

+**`MediaType`**: When `null` (the default), the linked resource serves `application/vnd.siren+json`.
+When set, it declares the expected media type (e.g., `text/html` for an external website, `application/pdf` for a file download).
+This is a **type-level hint** — the schema declares what the link *typically* serves.
+However, clients must always check the actual Siren link's `type` field at runtime, because the server can override the media type dynamically per instance via `WithAvailableMediaType()`.
+A `null` schema `MediaType` does not guarantee Siren — it means "default, but verify at runtime."

 ### Hypermedia Graph: Actions